 Want to learn more about taking care of your children’s teeth?

-From the First Tooth is a resource for parents to learn how to protect their children’s baby teeth.
+Visit From the First Tooth for more information, it is a resource for parents to learn how to protect their children’s baby teeth.
 Kids who get cavities early may have lifetime problems with tooth decay.
-Go to http://www.fromthefirsttooth.org/parents-caregivers/oral-hygiene-kids/ for more information.